UoS-SSRC/SSRC_SleepStatistics/README.md

 SSRC_SleepStatistics Copyright (C) 2024 Kiran K G Ravindran and contributors.
 Refer to the License.txt for more details.

 ## Overview
 This repository contains the documentation and matlab scripts for generating the SSRC Polysomnography sleep statistics.
-The complete list of the sleep statistics and the corresponding definitions can be found in the "Polysomnography Data Extraction and Analysis Specification" documentation:  [Documentation](https://github.com/KiranKGR/SSRC_SleepStatistics/tree/b506ea61ac68232449824155ee6347addf1230a7/exampledata)
+The complete list of the sleep statistics and the corresponding definitions can be found in the "Polysomnography Data Extraction and Analysis Specification" documentation:  [Documentation](https://github.com/KiranKGR/SSRC_SleepStatistics/tree/55517b859229ea1ac1bb4316c48f47f413487214/documentation)

+The Code and its description can be found in the [src] (https://github.com/KiranKGR/SSRC_SleepStatistics/tree/55517b859229ea1ac1bb4316c48f47f413487214/exampledata) folder
 ## Requirements
 Matlab 2021 or above

 ## Example Data
-The example data for the Marker and hypnograms txt files can be found in: [exampledata](https://github.com/KiranKGR/SSRC_SleepStatistics/tree/b506ea61ac68232449824155ee6347addf1230a7/exampledata)
+The example data for the Marker and hypnograms txt files can be found in: [exampledata](https://github.com/KiranKGR/SSRC_SleepStatistics/tree/55517b859229ea1ac1bb4316c48f47f413487214/exampledata)

 The data format matches the export file formats of Somnomedics PSG analysis software - Domino v3.